apache/hertzbeat/home/docs/start/greptime-init.md

             password: greptime
    ```

-   默认数据库是内置的  `public` ，若制定其它数据库名称，需要在 `greptimeDB` 提前创建。
    The default database is `public`, if you specify another database name, you need to create it in `greptimeDB` in advance.
    eg: Create a database named `hertzbeat` with a validity period of 90 days SQL: `CREATE DATABASE IF NOT EXISTS hertzbeat WITH(ttl='90d')`

 2. Restart HertzBeat